MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-service-principals.md

 $Creds = Get-Credential

 # Create a PSSession to the PrivilegedEndpoint VM
-$Session = New-PSSession -ComputerName "<PepVM>" -ConfigurationName PrivilegedEndpoint -Credential $Creds
+$Session = New-PSSession -ComputerName "<PepVM>" -ConfigurationName PrivilegedEndpoint -Credential $Creds -SessionOption (New-PSSessionOption -Culture en-US -UICulture en-US)

 # OPTIONAL: Use the privileged endpoint to get a list of applications registered in AD FS
 $AppList = Invoke-Command -Session $Session -ScriptBlock {Get-GraphApplication}